varabyte/kobweb/README.md

 matter.

-One approach would be to own the entire rendering pipeline, ditching html / css entirely and targeting a full page canvas or something.
-However, this limits the ability for robots to crawl and index your site, which is a major drawback.
-It also means that debugging in a browser would be a rough experience, as the browser's developer tools would be limited in the insights it could provide for your site.
+One approach would be to own the entire rendering pipeline, ditching html / css entirely and targeting a full page canvas.
+However, this has several limits:

+* robots would lose the ability to crawl and index your site
+* your UI will be opaque to the rich suite of dev tools that come bundled with browsers
+* you won't have the ability to style unvisited vs visited links differently (this information is hidden from you by the browser and can only be set through html / css)
+* you won't have the ability to turn elements on / off when printing the page
+* accessibility tools for browsers might not work

 It would also prevent a developer from making use of the rich ecosystem of Javascript libraries out there that modify the DOM tree themselves.

 For now, I am making a bet that the best way forward is to embrace the web, sticking to html / css, but providing a rich UI library of widgets that hopefully makes it relatively rare for the developer to worry about it.
-For example, flexbox is a very powerful component, but you'll find it's much easier to compose Rows and Columns together than trying to remember if you should be justifying your items or aligning your content, even if Rows and Columns are just creating the correct html / css for you behind the scenes anyways.
+For example, flexbox is a very powerful component, but you'll find it's much easier to compose `Row`s and `Column`s together than trying to remember if you should be justifying your items or aligning your content, even if `Row`s and `Column`s are just creating the correct html / css for you behind the scenes.

+I think there is value in supporting both approaches.

 # Known Issues